nuxeo/nuxeo-studio-community-cookbook/modules/nuxeo/collapse/README.md

 ## Installation

-Copy the content of `nuxeo-se-collapse.html` into your Nuxeo Studio Designer hierarchy.
+Copy the content of <a href="nuxeo-se-collapse.html">nuxeo-se-collapse.html</a> into your Nuxeo Studio Designer hierarchy.

 ## Usage

-Import and reference the element from your layout, using `my-element-example.html` as an example.
+Import and reference the element from your layout, using <a href="my-element-example.html">my-element-example.html</a> as an example.